Rental Rules at Orihuela Costa – 2026

 In the Valencian Community, there are two types of rentals:

-• Tourist rental: stays of 10 nights or fewer, typically advertised on platforms like Airbnb or Booking.
+• Tourist rental: stays of 9 nights or fewer — up to 10 days in total, often listed on platforms such as Airbnb or Booking.

-• Seasonal rental: stays of more than 10 consecutive nights, generally for families, winter visitors or remote workers.
+• Seasonal rental: stays of 10 nights or more — a minimum of 11 consecutive days, generally rented to families, winter visitors or remote workers.

-The correct regime depends on the duration, frequency, and the way you market your property.
+The applicable regime depends on the duration, frequency and the way you market your property.
+These thresholds are specific to the Valencian Community and may differ in other regions of Spain.

-• Must be obtained before starting any short-term rental activity.
+• Must be obtained before starting tourist rental activity.

 • Your title deed (Escritura or recent Nota Simple).